Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

 --pident changes how the BLAST results are parsed, hits below that cutoff will never make it into the LCA.

 --missing_out changes the filename of the file missing species are written to, by default 'missing.csv'.
-Missing species are species present in the BLAST results and on NCBI Taxonomy, but are not in Fishbase.
-These species are a mix of non-marine species and species with sp./cf. names.
+Missing species are BLAST result lines where we couldn't find anything in Fishbase, nor in WoRMS, nor in the NCBI Taxonomy.
+Ideally this file should be empty - if there are many rows in this file, something may have gone wrong (missing NCBI taxonomy IDs in the BLAST output?).

 ## Output